 Since taking the class, I have made 4 cakes — 3 of them were for birthdays and 1 was for Mothers’ Day.
 I loved creating these cakes and sharing them.
 They are ways that I can give a thoughtful gift that people can see the time and effort made for them.

 Did the course save me any money?
-No. I would have made a cake for Little Stapler’s birthday anyway (I prefer to make the cake instead of paying $45 for a cake from a nut-free bakery).
+No, but I prefer to make the cake instead of paying $45 for a cake from a nut-free bakery.
 Admittedly, any cake I made before taking the course would not have been decorated very well.
 Now, I have some useful skills.
 Not just in the actual decorations that we practiced, like roses, leaves, writing, etc., but now I can speak the cake decorator’s language and figure out new techniques from online examples.

 If having a well-decorated cake is the difference between buying one and baking one yourself, then this course will absolutely save you money — year after year.
 I estimate the cost of butter, sugar, and cake mixes to be about $7, although there are always opportunities to get them for less expense.
 Compared that to what you paid for your last store-bought cake ($25 at the grocery store? $45 or more at a bakery?).
 Depending on how many cakes per year you’ll replace with homemade cakes, it might save you some money just in that first year.